stereopickle/mental_health_index/README.md

 Alternative functions are in the jupyter notebook.
 However I did not utilize these methods in the evaluation.

 ## Final Model
 After taking RFE to select features, I iteratively removed the feature with the highest p-value as long as it contributed to the goodness of fit (Using adjusted R2).
-Led to a final model with Adjust R2 = 1.56 / R2 = 0.167.
-Final features and coefficients are reported here.
+Led to a final model with Adjusted R2 = 1.56 / R2 = 0.167.
+Final features with p > 0.05and coefficients are reported here.
 (For a full summary, please refer to Jupyter notebook.)

 | Variable  | Coef | p |
 | ------------- | ------------- | ----- |